pierredavidbelanger/PCJSONRPC/README.md

 [![License](https://img.shields.io/cocoapods/l/PCJSONRPC.svg?style=flat)](http://cocoadocs.org/docsets/PCJSONRPC)
 [![Platform](https://img.shields.io/cocoapods/p/PCJSONRPC.svg?style=flat)](http://cocoadocs.org/docsets/PCJSONRPC)

+Simple yet extensible synchronous JSON-RPC client.

+It's simple.
+Maybe so simple that it probably is not feature complete or even spec compliant.
+But it works for real world projects.

+It's extensible because [easily subclassable](https://github.com/pierredavidbelanger/PCJSONRPC/blob/master/Pod/Classes/PCJSONRPCSubclass.h).
+Redefine one or all of the methods used in the process.

+It's synchronous because sometime we know what we want and we know what we do.
+And we certainly know not to invoke a remote method on the main thread, right?

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.